 Loafers with Jeans

 If you’re looking to upgrade your casual attire, consider swapping out your regular sneakers and jeans for loafers and jeans.
 By wear loafers with denim, you’ll instantly elevate these casual pants to a more polished appearance.
-However, be careful of what you wear on top.
+However, be careful about what you wear on top.
 While a simple T-shirt will leave your footwear looking out of place, a cotton shirt or rollneck sweater will provide the perfect complement.

 Loafers With or Without Socks